Killing of Linda Agostini

-On Saturday, 1 September 1934, the badly burnt body of a woman with a bullet through the neck was found in a culvert running under Howlong Road in Albury, New South Wales, Australia.
-The body of the woman became posthumously known as Pyjama Girl.
+On 1 September 1934, the badly burned body of a woman with a bullet through the neck was found in a culvert running under Howlong Road in Albury, New South Wales, Australia.
+The woman became known as the Pyjama Girl.

-The body remained unidentified for a decade until an Italian-Australian man, Tony Agostini, confessed to killing his wife, Florence Linda Agostini, a woman who had been missing since late August 1934.
-Police said they had matched the dental records from the body with Linda Agostini's, though Linda Agostini was ruled out as the victim in the initial investigation.
+The body remained unidentified for a decade until an Italian-Australian man, Tony Agostini, confessed to killing his wife, Florence Linda Agostini, who had been missing since late August 1934.
+Police said they had matched the dental records from the body with Linda Agostini's, though she had been ruled out as the victim in the initial investigation.
 Tony Agostini was arrested and charged with murder.
-He was then brought to trial and convicted of the lesser offense of manslaughter, and was sentenced to 6 years in prison.
+He was then brought to trial and convicted of the lesser offence of manslaughter, and was sentenced to 6 years in prison.
 He was paroled after 3 years and 1 month and was deported to Italy.

 Decades later, doubt was cast upon the conclusion that Pyjama Girl was actually Linda Agostini due to inconsistencies between the body of Pyjama Girl and Linda Agostini.

 Life

 Florence Linda Agostini (née Platt; 12 September 1905 – 27 August 1934), known posthumously as the "Pyjama Girl", was an English Australian manslaughter victim found on a stretch of road in Albury, New South Wales, Australia, in September 1934.

 Linda Agostini was born Florence Linda Platt in Forest Hill, a suburb of South East London, on 12 September 1905.
 As a teenager, Platt worked at a confectionery shop in Surrey before travelling to New Zealand at the age of 19 after what was rumoured to be a broken romance.
 Platt remained in New Zealand until 1927 when she moved to Australia to live in Sydney.
-There she worked at a cinema in the city and lived in a boarding house on Darlinghurst Road in Kings Cross where accounts tell she entertained young, attractive men.
+There she worked at a cinema in the city and lived in a boarding house on Darlinghurst Road in Kings Cross, where accounts tell she entertained young, attractive men.
 Platt was a heavy drinker and a Jazz Age party-goer who had difficulty adjusting to stability.
 Her marriage to Italian-born Antonio Agostini (1903–1969), in a Sydney registry office during 1930, was the beginning of an unhappy time that would see the couple leave for Melbourne to remove her from the influence of her Sydney friends.